Events from Jan 87 to Oct 88

 Ace’s scenes in the classroom and her subsequent escape down the stairwell were also filmed at this time.
 Firstly with Dalek I3 set in place at the top of the stairs it had just come up, Ace would run past and strike the prop with her baseball bat.
 This attack splintered the fibreglass of the skirt and knocked one of the hemispheres off which needed to be replaced.
 However the replacement was noticeably larger than the original and would remain so for the remaining recording time.

 The classroom scene in which Ace attacks a Dalek did not run smoothly.
 In the initial take, Sophie Aldred wasn’t informed that Dalek I2 had yet to have its FX eyestalk installed.
 She continued to assault the prop causing a small amount of damage.
 When the prop was reset with the correct eyestalk it was done over several takes.
 Close up shots show some black residue to areas of the shoulders which aren’t apparent in the longer shots, illustrating that the prop was cleaned up midway through the shooting of the scene.
 Upon hitting the dome, not only did Aldred knock off the light but also dislodged one of the batteries housed in the dome.
 This bounces off the neck rings and falls to the floor.
-Not surprisingly, the lights stop working.
+Unsurprisingly, the lights then stop working.

 The new gun box pivot retention system was particularly unreliable in this scene.
 Instead of sitting snugly in their socket, the appendages tended to sink back into the box.